simonzg/docs/mining.md

 To efficiently mine Meter coins you will need ASIC miners.
 Follow [this guide](https://www.bitcoin.com/guides/how-to-setup-a-bitcoin-asic-miner-and-what-they-are) on installing and configuring your ASICs.

-We have two mining pools currently running for test purposes, you can connect to them here:
+We are actively working with mining pools for meter support.
+Please We have two mining pools currently running for test purposes, you can connect to them here:
 ```
 stratum+tcp://34.222.111.82:3256
 stratum+tcp://54.184.235.97:3256
 ```
+You could use http://54.184.235.97:8088/stats to view the its pool status.
+BE AWARE NO REWARD will be distributed from these pools as the logic has not been implemented yet.

 ## Start your own mining pool on Meter network

-In order to start a mining pool you will need our NodeJS mining portal application.
-Which is located here [github.com/meterio/meter-nomp](https://github.com/meterio/meter-nomp).
-Download it and follow instructions below.
+We provided an example implementation of meter mining pool [github.com/meterio/meter-nomp](https://github.com/meterio/meter-nomp) based on the opensource nomp bticoin mining pool.
+The code was provided to show the needed change from standard bitcoin mining pools and was not intended to be used in a production environment.
+The following are the requirements for running meter nomp:

 ### Requirements
 * [Node.js](http://nodejs.org/) v0.10+ ([follow these installation instructions](https://tecadmin.net/install-nodejs-with-nvm/#))
 * [Redis](http://redis.io/) key-value store v2.6+ ([follow these instructions](http://redis.io/topics/quickstart))
-* Connection to coin daemon
+* Connection to coin daemon running on the meter network

-    Coin daemon is a program that implements the Meter protocol for remote procedure call (RPC) use.
+    A coin daemon is a meter full node that monitors the transactions on both Meter PoW and PoS chains

-    You will need to connect to our coin daemon in order to run the pool.
-Later on we will publish source code of our daemon, so everyone can run the daemon locally.
+    On testnet, you will have to connect your mining pool to one of the coin deamons setup by the Meter team.
+In the future, the pool operator should setup its own coin deamon.

-    Here is Meter public coin daemon's configuration:
+    Here is Meter test coin daemon's configuration:

     ```js
     {
-        "host": "n01.meter.io",
+        "host": "test.meter.io",
         "port": 8332,
         "user": "testuser",
         "password": "testpass"